January 28th, 2008 by xformed

 The credit for this posts detail goes to the families of Otis Dennis and Carleton Fogg for taking the time and effort to collect and organize a tremendous amount of history.

 This entry was posted on Monday, January 28th, 2008 at 7:36 am and is filed under Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.